jrsmith3/jrsmith3.github.io/content/DRAFT.md

 The solution to this problem requires broader coordination; you need some kind of assurance that the server to which you are connecting is the server you think it is.
 This assurance can either come from the operator of the server itself, or from some trusted third party.
-In the case of Marty and me, I had to get that assurance directly from Marty.
+In the case of Marty and I, I had to get that assurance directly from Marty.
 In the case of Facebook, Twitter, Google, GitHub, etc. that assurance comes from a trusted third party.

 The bottom line is the SSL/TLS protocol and careful security engineering on Facebook's part ensures that your browser can positively identify that the data coming from "facebook.com" indeed comes from Facebook the company and not someone spoofing their server.
-This system works because your browser ships with so-called "root certificates" issued by trusted third parties like Verisign.
+This system works because your browser ships with so-called "root certificates" issued by trusted third parties like VeriSign.
-Organizations like Verisign are called Certificate Authorities, or CAs for short.
+Organizations like VeriSign are called Certificate Authorities, or CAs for short.
-These root certificates, along with audits by Verisign and similar companies, are used to verify the authenticity of the certificates Facebook (for example) uses to create the secure SSL/TLS connection.
+These root certificates, along with audits by VeriSign and similar companies, are used to verify the authenticity of the certificates Facebook (for example) uses to create the secure SSL/TLS connection.
 These built-in root certs represent the broader coordination mentioned above: the CAs use the private component of their root cert to "sign" Facebook et.al.'s SSL/TLS cert.
 In addition, the public component of the CAs root certs come packaged with your browser.
 Your browser can therefore use the public component of the root certs it has to verify that a server is sending a cert that was signed by one of the root certs.